Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Additional results and details

-We tried starting adaptation examples with a unique three token sequence generated from the text ``\texttt{~AAC|}'' rather than the model's default start token of ``\texttt{</s>}''.
-We hoped the model would create an association between this token sequence and AAC-like text during training, and that this would encourage the model to generate more AAC-like text at inference time.
+We tried starting each adaptation example with a unique three-token sequence generated from the text ``\texttt{~AAC|}'' rather than the model's default start token of ``\texttt{</s>}''.
+We hoped this would allow the model to associate this token sequence with the AAC-like text seen during fine-tuning.
+This might encourage the model to generate more AAC-like text when seeing this sequence again at inference time.
 We compared the opt-350m model fine-tuned in a single step on the combined BOLT and Daily data.
 We tuned separate model hyperparameters for each start token sequence.
-Using a starting context of ``\texttt{~AAC|}'' resulted in an average perplexity on our dev sets of 2.212.
-Using the default starting context of ``\texttt{</s>}'' resulted in a slightly lower average perplexity of 2.184.
+Using a starting context of ``\texttt{~AAC|}'' resulted in an average perplexity on our dev sets of 2.21.
+Using the default starting context of ``\texttt{</s>}'' resulted in a slightly lower average perplexity of 2.18.